benjiyamin/officebot/README.md

         * `calculate [expression]`
         * `solve [expression]`
 * General
-    - Show the available list of kittbot commands.
+    - Show the available list of officebot commands.
         * `commands`
         * `what can you do`
         * `what you can do`
+    - Show the bot's description.
+This should be defined in `config.yml` as `description`.
+        * `about yourself`
+    - Show the bot's company.
+This should be defined in `config.yml` as `company`.
+        * `who do you work for`
+    - Show the bot's description.
+This should be defined in `config.yml` as `name`.
+        * `your name`
 * Google
     - Search for something and retrieve the top result.
 (Extends Limbo).
         * `google [query]`